jjcurtin/lectures_other/2021/TedX/talk_materials/digital_theraputics.md

 Smartphone-embedded sensors know our moment-by-moment location and activity level.
 Sensors can even detect other people, or at least their smartphones, in our immediate environment.

-Personal sensing passively capturing all this information and more to understand our recent experiences, preferences, and behaviors.
+Personal sensing passively captures all this information and more to understand our recent experiences, preferences, and behaviors.
 It can be used to predict how we feel right now, and even how we may feel or behave in the future.

 ---